dillionmegida/esgit/README.md

 repo should not allow options like -- or -, all commands should be names

-the format is easy-git command (if value required ? value) ...options
+the format is egit command (if value required ? value) ...options

 checkout -b branch not showing the u have entered a new branch